You'll find that

 You’ll choose from experiences in civic engagement (or service), creative expression, global connections, leadership, professional exploration, and research.

-You might work with local French and Spanish speaking refugees and immigrants, helping them navigate the local bus system and help them conduct a job search (which you might count as either a civic engagement or a global connection experience).
+You might work with local French and Spanish speaking refugees and immigrants, helping them navigate the local bus system and conduct a job search (which you might count as either a civic engagement or a global connection experience).

 You might conduct research at a Chicago museum on Latina artists and present your findings at a symposium (which you might count as an experience in global connections, leadership, professional exploration, or research).